Skip to content

 • USB cable to connect your iPhone, iPad, or iPod

-• A Mac or PC with iTunes installed
+• A Mac or PC with iTunes or the Apple Music app installed

 Before you begin

-If you don't already have iExplorer installed download it by clicking the button below.
-For more detailed installation instructions, click here.
+If you don't already have iExplorer installed, download it below.
+For full install instructions, click here.

 Accessing Backups